Inversely Learning Transferable Rewards via Abstracted States: Learning Transferable Rewards via Abstraction

 \subsection{Problem Definition}

-We are provided with a set of expert trajectories induced by policies of multiple source MDPs \(\{ \mathcal{M}^i \}_{i=1}^n\), each corresponding to a distinct but related task.
-The goal is to infer a shared intrinsic reward function that also generalizes to a previously unseen target MDP \(\mathcal{M}_T\), allowing an agent to perform the task effectively in a target task without access to expert demonstrations there.
+We are provided with a set of expert trajectories which may be induced from policies of multiple source MDPs \(\{ \mathcal{M}^i \}_{i=1}^n\), each corresponding to a distinct but related task.
+The goal is to infer a shared intrinsic reward function that generalizes to a previously unseen target MDP \(\mathcal{M}_T\).
+Critically, this allows an agent to perform the task effectively without access to expert demonstrations in the target task.

-To support such transfer, we define a shared \emph{abstracted state space} \(\bar{\mathcal{S}}\) that captures common, task-invariant features across the source MDPs.
+To support such transfer, we define a shared \emph{abstracted state space} \(\bar{\mathcal{S}}\) that captures task-invariant features across the source MDPs.
 This is formalized below: